gusfune/deskassistant/README.md

 Only works in macOS 15.0 Sequoia duh to some simple APIs.
 I couldn't be bothered to use older APIs.
 Should work fine in earlier versions.

+This was tested with Upsy Desk firmware versions 3.0 and 4.0.2.
+Will not support older versions.

 ## Usage

 You will need to compile the project from the source.
 Should work fine from copying and running locally.